filippo-fonseca/learning/9th_2020-21/science/biology/ecology/intro.md

 **Biotic factors:** All the living organisms inhabiting the Earth.

-**Organism:** An unicellular or multicellular form of exhibiting all of the characteristics of life, an individual.
+**Organism:** A unicellular or multicellular form of exhibiting all of the characteristics of life, an individual.
 For example, whit tail dear.

 **Population:** A group of one species living in the same place at the same time that interbreed.